ainochu/subscription-service/README.md

 # Subscription-service

 This is a demo project of a RESTful service subscription application.
-This application is writting in Java 1.8.
+This application is written in Java 1.8.
 It is composed of four microservices:
   - Subscription-service: is the main rest service of the application.
 In this part, the current user register inside application.
   - Event-service/Email-service: receives the data of the registry and return a OK request.